wso2/docs-is/en/docs/guides/mfa/2fa-email-otp.md

     ![enable email otp configuration]({{base_path}}/assets/img/guides/enable-email-otp-config.png)

     !!! info
         - If you have configured an external email OTP provider, enter the provider's name in the **Email API**.
+Example: `Gmail` or `SendGrid`.
         - If you have used IS as the email OTP provider, you can leave this field blank.

 5. Click **Update** to save the configurations.